aamedina/om-cljs/README.md

 ## Usage

-Using two shells for development...

-1. lein new om-cljs project-name
+1. lein new om-cljs $project-name
-2. cd project-name
+2. cd $project-name
-3. (in shell one) lein repl :headless
+3. lein repl :headless OR `cider-jack-in` when using CIDER
-... (alternatively, you can cider-jack-in) ...
 4. type `(go)` when you have a REPL prompt in the user namespace
 5. Connect to the REPL and run `cljs-repl` if you want a bREPL.
 6. Have fun!